Liverpools leading pain free and cosmetic dental practice

 How many porcelain veneers do I need?

 That depends on your smile width, the teeth visible when you smile, and how much change is needed.
-Some patients only need a few veneers, while others benefit from treatment across a broader visible zone.
+Some patients need only a few teeth treated, while others benefit from a broader smile-zone plan.

 Thinking about porcelain veneers in Formby or Liverpool?